This page provides explanations of the core concepts and terminology for the OMG Network.

 Any computer that connects to the blockchain network.

-Short for OmiseGO Developer Program.
-Find out more here
+Short for OMG Network Developer Program.
+Find out more here.

-Short for OmiseGO, the name of the OMG Network.
+Short for OMG Network, the name of the OMG Network.
 Also, the ticker of the ERC20 token used to secure the network.

 Refers to the rules of the market for matching orders.
-An order for OmiseGO and the industry is the intent to trade, which includes the following:
+An order for OMG Network and the industry is the intent to trade, which includes the following: